dartick/plugin-mapping/README.md

 ## Templates

-All the templates cloud simply edit by File Template which idea has supported.
+All the templates could simply edit by File Template which idea has supported.

 1. On the main menu, choose **File | Settings**.
 2. On the **Editor | File and Code Templates**